 By sharing the gospel and the truths we know with them.

-In fact, Jesus prophesied that this will be one of the signs of the end.
+Jesus prophesied that this would be one of the signs of the end.

 He said that this “gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come” (Matthew 24:14, NKJV).

-It’s actually the one sign that counters the other troubling ones.
+The spread of the gospel is the one prophesied sign that counters the other troubling ones.

 Because it brings hope in despair.

 It stirs us to reach out to others.